 - make sure the data transfer complies with applicable law

 We're committed to protecting our users' personal data.
-We implement appropriate technical and organisational measures to help protect the security of your personal data.
+We put in place appropriate technical and organizational measures to help protect the security of your personal data.
 However, be aware that no system is ever completely secure.

-We have implemented various safeguards including pseudonymisation, encryption, access, and retention policies to guard against unauthorised access and unnecessary retention of personal data in our systems.
+We have implemented various safeguards to guard against unauthorised access and unnecessary retention of personal data in our systems.
+These include pseudonymisation, encryption, access, and retention policies.

 To protect your user account, we encourage you to:

-- use a strong password that is unique to your Spotify account
+- use a strong password which you only use for your Spotify account

 - never share your password with anyone

 - limit access to your computer and browser